noahehall/theBookOfNoah/databases/mongodb.md

     - there are no native joins in mongodb
     - to get referential data youll need to pull the first collection, then make a second trip to get the referenced data

+## important notes, files and directories
+## notes
+  - by default mongodb runs using hte `mongodb` user account
+    - if you change the user account
+      - update the permission to the data and log directories -
+## files directories
+  - data directory
+    - /var/lib/mongodb
+  - log directory
+    - /var/log/mongodb
+  - configuration file
+    - /etc/mongod.conf

 ## data types
   - string